 Principal Investigator / CI-A:

-Associate Professor James Ward is Head of Infectious Diseases Research – Aboriginal Health at the South Australian Health and Medical Research Institute in Adelaide.
+Associate Professor James Ward the Director of the Poche Centre for Indigenous Health and Professor within the School of Public Health at the University of Queensland.
 He has extensive experience in sexual health and blood borne virus research, drug and alcohol research, offender health and vaccine preventable diseases.

 CI-B: Professor John Kaldor – University of New South Wales